Health & Safety

 Q: Are the materials pest control technicians use safe for bees?

 What many of our clients may not know is that some of our technicians are bee keepers!
 All our technicians are well-trained to avoid treating gardens, flower beds, and other areas where bees are present.
 We love beneficial honeybees just as much as our gardens do.
-Click Here to learn more.
+Visit our Youtube channel to learn more about the precautions our company takes to protect beneficial insects like honeybees.